tobeycarman/pestdemo/README.md

 > *The pest control file can be generated using the `PESTGEN` utility program or written by hand.

 ### Required Input Files
-1. `<case-name>_cmt_calparbgc.tpl` - The pest "template file(s)"; tells pest how to read the parameters from the model's parameter input files and which values to replace (parameterize).
+1. `cmt_calparbgc.tpl` - The pest "template file(s)"; tells pest how to read the parameters from the model's parameter input files and which values to replace (parameterize).
 There could be more than one template file, if for example you decided to calibrate a value in one of the other `parameters/cmt_xxxx.txt` files.
-2. `<case-name>.ins` - The pest "instruction file(s?)"; tells pest how to read the model's output files and find values that it will check against observations or desired values.
+2. `read-simpletxt.ins` - The pest "instruction file(s?)"; tells pest how to read the model's output files and find values that it will check against observations or desired values.
 3. `<case-name>.pst` - The pest control file; tells pest how to run the model and contains much information for "tuning" pest's operation.
 4. `parameters/cmt_calparbgc.txt` - The dvmdostem parameter file holding values that should be calibrated.
 You shouldn't need a duplicate of this file - you will tell pest where to look for the parameter file (which is typically in `dvmdostem`'s `parameters/` directory).